abdullahialidev/Full-Stack-Application-w-User-Login/README.md

 Created a full-stack personal job application tracker.
 Each user their own login, which they can use to save, edit, delete or even update their information about their job applications.
+This application has all the classic CRUD elements typically found in full-stack applications.

+Link to Zellwk's Crud Reading, which I used to learn how to use CRUD while building a full-stack application. https://zellwk.com/blog/crud-express-mongodb/

-This was created using HTML, CSS, Node.js, express.js as a template handler, and by using MongoDB as a database.
+This was created using HTML, CSS, Node.js.
+Express was utilized as a template handler with a MongoDB database.

+ ## Installation

+1. Clone repo
+2. run `npm install`

+ To start server, npm start

+ The server is connected to port 4500